FIRST IN NEW ZEALAND

 How can I find out if I am suitable for SMILE?

-Free laser surgery assessments are available at our clinics in Wellington and Napier.
+Free laser surgery assessments are available at our clinics in Wellington, Napier and Nelson.
 You can book an assessment online or by phoning our Wellington or Napier offices.